Quantum information transfer using weak measurements and any non-product resource state: Protocol

-\textit{Pre-decided entities.---} In order to obtain the full weak value using expressions \ref{im} and \ref{re}, Bob must know the shared state $ \rho_{AB} $ , the weak interaction observable $ \hat{A} $, the projector $ \hat{\pi}_{A}^l $ used by Alice for the post-selection and the interaction strength $ g $.
+In order to obtain the full weak value using expressions \ref{im} and \ref{re}, Bob must know the shared state $ \rho_{AB} $ , the weak interaction observable $ \hat{A} $, the projector $ \hat{\pi}_{A}^l $ used by Alice for the post-selection and the interaction strength $ g $.
 To allow Bob obtain the full quantum state, they must have also pre-decided the mutually unbiased bases corresponding to the observables involved in the weak interaction and the post-selection.
 The sequence in which projectors from these basis sets will be used for the weak measurement must be fixed so as to ensure that Bob knows what projector corresponds to the weak value he obtained in a given round of the protocol.
 Also, they must know the dimensionality of the unknown quantum state so that basis sets with appropriate number of elements can be chosen.
+These entities can be easily fixed by communicating over a public or encrypted classical channel or by Alice and Bob being at the same location prior to commencement of the protocol since these entities do not change with the quantum state whose information is transferred, as long its dimensionality is constant.
+Also, Bob's knowledge of the shared state over a noisy channel can be fixed by doing a distance-dependent pre-analysis of the channel noise, losses and decoherence (see Werner state example section~\ref{noise}) before the protocol begins so that Bob will know the shared state even if the communication distance changes.
 Upon obtaining all the weak values and normalizing, Bob can find the overall factor $ \sqrt{d} \braket{b_0}{\psi} $ to express the full quantum state (ignoring the overall phase).